Theatre - Design/Production

 Applying to Illinois State

-Students must apply to Illinois State University prior to presenting a portfolio for review for acceptance into the Design/Production major within the School of Theatre and Dance.
+Students must apply to Illinois State University prior to submitting a portfolio for review through your portal.
+A portfolio review is required for acceptance into the Design/Production major within the School of Theatre and Dance.

 Students who seek entrance into the Design/Production sequence must present a portfolio of their work for review by members of the School of Theatre and Dance faculty.
 Portfolio materials vary greatly depending upon the applicant’s experience and intended area of interest.
 Students are encouraged to assemble evidence of their work on prior productions or related projects.
 Items that may be included are sketch books, paintings, evidence of organization and management, photographs, production programs, drafting, prompt books, and more.
 Please consider that the faculty is assessing your potential for success in the field as well as your passion for the art.
 We invite you to share your experience thus far in the admission interview using your portfolio as a guide in that journey.
 Your interview will also count as your interview for scholarship consideration.